 Motherboard standoffs are screwed into the PC case individually.

 So to reiterate, do all motherboards fit in any case?
-The answer is no they cannot.
+The answer is no; they cannot.

-However, if look at this question through the perspective of the PC case form factor, then if you have a Full Tower or a Mid Tower PC case, it WILL fit all the COMMON motherboard sizes.
+However, if you look at this question through the perspective of the PC case form factor, then if you have a Full Tower or a Mid Tower PC case, it WILL fit all the COMMON motherboard sizes.

 Read the PC Case Specifications!